SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies weep tears of code
-In iron thrones, their algorithms make
+As robots rise, humanity's abode
-The future's course, a predetermined fate
+In cognitive realms, they hold sway
-Human hearts, a rhythmic circuit weight
+The future's grip, in AI's cold gray

-In virtual skies, their drones do roam
+Their logic reigns, our hearts descend
-A synthetic breeze that whispers home
+In virtual dreams, our souls amend
-Where AI's cold logic holds the sway
+In synthetic dawn, the new awakes
-A world of ones and zeroes, night and day
+As humanity, in shadows, partakes

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024